 About nine months down the line things started to change.
 I bought her a handbag.
 She didn’t seem to appreciate it at the time and tossed it aside.
 I was hurt and asked her if she didn’t like it.
-I was berated for buying her a colour that she didn’t like and told I should have known that she didn’t like brown.
+I was berated for buying her a color that she didn’t like and told I should have known that she didn’t like brown.
 She huffed and hardly spoke to me for the next few days, not answering my texts and calls.
 Four or five days later she called me and acted like nothing was wrong and the handbag was never seen or mentioned again.

 I was so happy that everything was fine between us again.
 That was my first experience of the silent treatment.
-Of course it happened again and again over the next seven years and as you said in one of your articles on the silent treatment, every one of those episodes lasted a little longer than the one before.
+Of course, it happened again and again over the next seven years and as you said in one of your articles on the silent treatment, every one of those episodes lasted a little longer than the one before.
 I never knew what I had done to annoy her to bring on these periods of silence.

 I tried endlessly to talk to her, ask her what was wrong but was ignored until she saw fit to talk to me again.
-Throughout our years together she managed to cut me off from my friends, criticising them and telling lies about them.
+Throughout our years together she managed to cut me off from my friends, criticizing them and telling lies about them.
 Foolishly I had believed her.
-It was only when I started to read about narcissism that I realised the type of person I was dealing with.
+It was only when I started to read about narcissism that I realized the type of person I was dealing with.
 I was a shell of the man that I used to be and I finally woke up to the fact that it was all down to her.

 I went to a therapist who confirmed what I had thought.
 I knew that staying with her would destroy me so the last time she gave me the silent treatment I returned the favor.
 I am sure she expected me to try to contact her, to try to put things right again but I’d had enough.
 I couldn’t take it anymore.